the-teachingRSE-project/competencies/competencies.md

 Finally, as skilled researchers they combine the necessary foundations from their domain with software engineering skills to develop complex software.

 There are many ways to categorise the competencies of an RSE.
-We chose to distribute these competencies over the three categories to reflect the fact that RSEs are both competent researchers (the research skills, Section
+We chose to distribute these competencies over the three pillars to reflect the fact that RSEs are both competent researchers (the research skills, Section
 @sec:research-skills) and software engineers (the software/technical skills, Section @sec:software-skills).
 The third category (communication skills,